 Richard: No, it is also biomass boilers but they've made it really difficult because it's only for the really hard-to-heat homes.
 I think they're talking about circa 100 to 110 watts per square metre heating demand, so we're talking grade 1 listed, solid brick, single glazing, and where it's difficult to use existing infrastructure for emitters and so then you're allowed to put in a biomass boiler, but there are lots of criteria you've got to jump through.

 Richard: £5,000 for biomass or Air Source Heat Pumps, the only slight difference is on ground source when it's £6,000.

 Richard: The consumer obtains quotes only from MCS registered installation companies.
 These companies must hold the specific MCS certificate for the technology that you're looking to have installed.
 You cannot go to a solar PV installer to get an air source heat pump, he can't do it even if he is MCS.
 So that's the first thing.

 Once you've found your chosen installer, they will apply for the grant for you.
 This is done digitally through Ofgem or the government website.

-This is currently projected to be paid within two weeks to the installer, but, once you advise to move forward with the work, you've got three months to do the work.
-This is going to be a problem certainly for the self-builders and those doing large renovations when you're looking at lots of different trades coming in and you are relying on screeding dates, dates of windows being delivered and so forth.
-Being able to accurately say ‘right by three months time I would have commissioned and completed’ but it's gonna be tough.
+This is currently projected to be paid within two weeks to the installer, but, once you are advised to move forward with the work, you've got three months to do the work.
+This is going to be a problem certainly for the self-builders and those doing large renovations when you're looking at lots of different trades coming in and you are relying on screeding dates, dates of windows being delivered, and so forth.
+Being able to accurately say ‘right by three months' time I would have commissioned and completed’ but it's gonna be tough.